 - 4. What are the relative impacts of various management techniques for increasing the quality and quantity of ruffed grouse habitat in southeastern Minnesota? - 5.
 What are the effects of motorized and non-motorized trails on hunters (success and satisfaction), ruffed grouse habitat, and grouse populations in Minnesota? - 6.
 What effect is West Nile Virus having on ruffed grouse populations in Minnesota?
 Studying diseases is recommended under the North American Grouse Management Plan as well (Association of Fish and Wildlife Agencies 2007). - 7.
-What are the likely motivations for and barriers to grouse hunting? - 8.
 How is climate change going to affect ruffed grouse and their habitat in Minnesota?